DeepLcom/sql-mock/README.md

 poetry install --all-extras
 ```

+## Pydantic V1 vs. V2

+SQL Mock's published version supports Pydantic V2.
+You might run into issues when your code depends on Pydantic V1.
+We have an alternative branch you can install from that supports Pydantic V1 in the meanwhile: https://github.com/DeepLcom/sql-mock/tree/pydantic-v1

 ## Contributing

 We welcome contributions to improve and enhance this open-source project.
 Whether you want to report issues, suggest new features, or directly contribute to the codebase, your input is valuable.
 To ensure a smooth and collaborative experience for both contributors and maintainers, please follow these guidelines: